ezyang/csrf-magic/README.txt

     function csrf_startup() {

+        // While csrf-magic has a handy little heuristic for determining whether
+        // or not the content in the buffer is HTML or not, you should really
+        // give it a nudge and turn rewriting *off* when the content is
+        // not HTML.
+Implementation details will vary. if (isset($_POST['ajax'])) csrf_conf('rewrite', false);

         // This is a secret value that must be set in order to enable username
         // and IP based checks.
 Don't show this to anyone.
 A secret id will
         // automatically be generated for you if the directory csrf-magic.php